ximarketing/ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/index.md

 5%: In class participation: Based on your in class participation (e.g., answering questions in class)
 10%: Group Paper Presentation (~12 minutes, in class).
 [Details](https://ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/paper_presentation)
 To be presented in one of the classes; no submission needed
 15%: Data Project (start in class; no presentation).
-For details, please see information below.
-Deadline: November 5
+For details, please see information below. <span style="color:red">Deadline: November 5</span>
 25%: Group Project (in class presentation + report).
-[Details](https://ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/project) Deadline for reports: Last Lecture
+[Details](https://ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/project) <span style="color:red">Deadline for reports: Last Lecture</span>
 45%: Final Example (Open-notes; Multiple Choice Questions Only), details to be announced later.

 **Lecture 1: Introduction to Digital Marketing**